-Areas of Expertise: Real estate, REIT, finance/investment analysis, accounting, strategy and business leadership
+Real estate, REIT, finance/investment analysis, accounting, strategy and business leadership

-Votes for: 99.90% Votes withheld: 0.10% Mr. Aghar is the founder and President of Crux Capital Corporation ("Crux"), a value-add real estate investor, developer and venture capital investor active across Canada.
+Votes for: 99.83% Votes withheld: 0.17% Mr. Aghar is the founder and President of Crux Capital Corporation ("Crux"), a value-add real estate investor, developer and venture capital investor active across Canada.
 Since 2013, Crux and its partners have purchased over three million square feet of commercial property and are participating in over one million square feet of development.
-Mr. Aghar has a successful 20+ year track record as an opportunistic value investor on an institutional scale, having been responsible for more than 100 real estate transactions totaling over \$10 billion in value.
-Transactions have consisted of investments in Canada, the United States and internationally, including equity investments, developments, joint ventures, structured and mezzanine debt, open and closed end private equity funds as well as the privatization and launch of several public entities.
+Mr. Aghar has a successful 20-year track record as an opportunistic value investor on an institutional scale, having been responsible for more than 100 real estate transactions totaling over \$10 billion in value.
+Mr. Aghar's transaction experience consists of investments in Canada, the United States and internationally, including equity investments, developments, joint ventures, structured and mezzanine debt, open and closed end private equity funds as well as the privatization and launch of several public entities.
 Mr. Aghar was formerly President and Chief Investment Officer of KingSett Capital and a Managing Director of Institutional Accounts at GE Capital Real Estate.

-Mr. Aghar is a board member of a number of companies and investment funds as well a member of the Young Presidents' Organization.
-He is a CPA, a CMA and a graduate of the University of Waterloo with an Honors Mathematics Degree.
+Mr. Aghar is a board member of a number of companies and investment funds as well a member of YPO.
+He is a CPA, CMA and is a graduate of the University of Waterloo with an Honors degree in Mathematics.

-Other Current P Since: Pro Real Estate I Investment Trust (1 ΓSX Venture Excha ange:PRV) June 9, 2015 Granite Securiti ies Owned, Contro olled or Directed, as at April 30, 201 19 Deferred Share Units (1) (#) Stapled Units (2) (#) Total Deferred Share Units and Stapled Units (#) Total Value (3) (\$) Multiple of Base Retainer Ownership Requirement Met (4) 5,721 31,604 37,325 2,276,452 38x Yes Cu ırrent Board / Con nip 2018 Meeting Attendance Attendance Total Board 8/8 Investment Com mittee of Granite G iP (Chair) 7 / 7 100%
+Other Current P Since: Pro Real Estate I Pro Real Estate Investment Trust (TSX Venture Exchange:PRV) Granite Securitie es Owned, Contro olled or Directed, a as at March 31, 20 )20 Deferred Share Units (1) (#) Units(1) Stapled Units(2) Share Units and I otal Value(3) Multiple of Stapled Units (#) Stapled Units 8,292 41,604 49,896 2,900,454 23x Yes Cu rrent Board / Con 2019 Meeting Attendance Attendance Total Board 7/7 Investment Com mittee of Granite ( GP (Chair) 4/4 100%

 - (1) Deferred share units are issued under the Granite GP Non-Employee Directors' Deferred Share Unit Plan.
-See "Trustee / Director Compensation" for details. - (2) Represents Stapled Units held by Crux, over which Mr. Aghar exercises control or direction. - (3) Value means the dollar value of the deferred share units owned, controlled or directed, based on the closing price of the Stapled Units on the Toronto Stock Exchange (the "TSX") on April 30, 2019, being \$60.99. - (4) Trustees and directors are subject to a requirement that each trustee/director hold, within three years of becoming a trustee and director, Stapled Units, deferred share units or a combination thereof having an aggregate market value of at least three times the amount of his or her annual Board retainer.
+See "Trustee / Director Compensation" for details. - (2) Represents Stapled Units held by Mr. Aghar and Crux, over which Mr. Aghar exercises control or direction. - (3) Value means the dollar value of the deferred share units and Stapled Units owned, controlled or directed, based on the closing price of the Stapled Units on the Toronto Stock Exchange (the "TSX") on March 31, 2020, being \$58.13. - (4) Trustees and directors are subject to a requirement that each trustee/director hold, within three years of becoming a trustee and director, Stapled Units, deferred share units or a combination thereof having an aggregate market value of at least three times the amount of his or her annual Board retainer.